dcorrea2/Cyclistic-Case-Study/README.md

-To complete the case study I used Microsoft Excel and Google Spreadsheets A SQL based tool would have been better but they required payment for access and BiqQuery wouldn't allow large files for their free version.
+To complete the case study I used Microsoft Excel and Google Spreadsheets A SQL based tool would have been better but they required payment for access and BigQuery wouldn't allow large files for their free version.
 Opted to just use spreadsheet tools instead

 Link to Original Data https://divvy-tripdata.s3.amazonaws.com/index.html